Cinkarna Celje target of takeover bid

 A company associated with Martens Management Group, a private Austrian conglomerate which is already active in Slovenia, published on Monday a takeover intent for chemical company Cinkarna Celje valued at just shy of EUR 180m.

-European stocks closed higher Monday, amid a slew of corporate news about potential mergers and acquisitions.
-The pan-European Stoxx 600 closed provisionally up 0.3 percent, with most sectors and major bourses in positive territory.
+European stocks closed higher Friday after Italian parties averted the prospect of a snap election and Spain's leader was ousted and replaced.
+The pan-European Stoxx 600 closed provisionally up almost 1 percent, with most sectors and major bourses in positive territory.

 Europe's banking index led the gains, up 2 percent as Italian banks surged higher on the news that a coalition government was on course to be sworn in Friday.
 Banco BPM and BPER Banca were the top sectoral performers.